tun67213/DataStructuresReview/README.md

             3) Once all of this is done, it will increment the size variable.

 #### public void add(int index, E element)
+    Variables:
+        int index:
+            The location at which to add the provided value E element:
+            The value to add to this Linked List
     Throws:
         NullPointerException() exception if no value is provided IndexOutOfBoundsException() exception if index is provided, but is out of bounds